FedeDP/libmodule/docs/src/module.rst

   Publish a message on a topic.

   :param topic: topic on which publish message.
-NULL to broadcast message to all modules in same context.
 Note that only topic creator can publish message on topic.
   :param msg: actual data to be published.
   :param size: size of data to be published.
   :type topic: :c:type:`const char *`